 Do not forget your passport and other needed travel documents.
 Get the phone number of your embassy in Greece, just in case.

-Do no try to see too many islands/locations.
+Do not try to see too many islands/locations.

 Make your bookings early

 The earlier you book your hotels or air tickets, the cheapest prices you will get.
-Concerning ferry tickets, it is better to book the Greek ferries early if you plan to travel between mid July to the end of Augurst.
-In all cases, book early if you need a cabin or if you are traveling with a car.
+Concerning ferry tickets, it is better to book the Greek ferries early if you plan to travel between mid-July to the end of August.
+In all cases, book early if you need a cabin or if you are traveling by car.

-As hotel rating in Greece may be a bit different than the international hotel rating, make sure the accommodation you book has all the facilities you need.
-Also note that hotels are rated with stars whiles other accommodation (apartments, rooms, studios, etc) are rated with keys.
+As the hotel rating in Greece may be a bit different than the international hotel rating, make sure the accommodation you book has all the facilities you need.
+Also note that hotels are rated with stars whiles other accommodations (apartments, rooms, studios, etc) are rated with keys.

 Persons with special needs

 Greece is not organized very well for the disabled person.
 If you are a person with special needs, book early your special cabin for disabled in the Greek ferries.
 Unfortunately, ferries in Greece have only a few such cabins.
 Also, make sure that the ferry and your hotel is easily accessible for you.
 Moreover, some Greek islands, like the Cyclades, are much troublesome for disabled people.
 Prefer more "flat" islands.